 Bonding Dissimilar Materials with plexus adhesives

-Not only does Plexus® adhesives bond metal to metal, they are also often used to bond metal to composites and metal to thermoplastics.
+Not only does Plexus® adhesives bond metal to metal, they are also often used to bond metal to composites and bond metal to thermoplastics.

 For more information on bonding dissimilar substrates, get in touch with our technical services department via the form on the right.